 Offering safe and supportive individual psychotherapy, both long and short term.
 I work in person and online.

 We have a common human need to experience our lives as pleasurable, satisfying and meaningful.
 However, there may be times in our lives when we feel stuck or disheartened, overwhelmed or unfulfilled.
-Perhaps we feel dissatisfied with the quality of our relationships; our roles and responsibilities may feel burdensome to us, or events not of our choosing may threaten to engulf us.
-Maybe we simply want more from life than what we are currently experiencing.
+Perhaps we feel dissatisfied with the quality of our relationships; our roles and responsibilities may feel burdensome to us, or events present or past may threaten to engulf us.
+Maybe we simply want more from life than what we are currently experiencing and need some support to make changes.
 At such times it can be helpful to seek the support of a therapist.

-If you are experiencing any of the following Gestalt psychotherapy can help:
+If you are experiencing any of the following psychotherapy can help:

 In psychotherapy we work with whatever you bring to a session.
 The focus is on your present experience.
 We explore your relational world – what it is like for you to experience the people, events, situations and contexts of significance to you.
 You discover how your experience forms patterns through time, in response to the situations you find yourself in.
 Some of these patterns of relating and ways of being in the world may be outside of your awareness, and unconsciously shaping your experience.
 As the therapeutic process deepens your awareness and gives clarity over time, you can make healthier, workable and more satisfying choices in your life.